 Minder Vegetarian are a chain of restaurants are run by the Tzu Chi Buddhist Foundation (more in this post).
 While they are not strictly vegan they are often a very good option for a lunch or dinner on the go.

-Minder Vegetarian span an interesting (and clearly very successful) zone in the vegetarian restaurant market between the cheap and simple pay-by-weight buffets found in every neighbourhood and the large, all-you-can-eat fine dining establishments like Evergreen Vegetarian Restaurant.
+Minder Vegetarian span an interesting (and clearly very successful) zone in the vegetarian restaurant market between the cheap and simple pay-by-weight buffets found in every neighbourhood and the large, all-you-can-eat fine dining establishments like Fruitful Food.
 Their pay-by-weight buffets which are slightly more upmarket than most others, and their all-you-can-eat buffets - sometimes located on the second floor - are slightly cheaper and less posh than the likes of Evergreen.
 They are always clean, and food always tastes fresh, and I used to eat at them quite regularly.
 A large pay-by-weight meal generally runs to about 200 Taiwan dollars.